FriendSoftwareLabs/presence/janus/README.md

 glib requires 'meson' to build ( see below )

-glib on apt-get is version is 2.48, and does not work with libnice.
+glib on apt-get might be version is 2.48, and does not work with libnice.
 You may have to build it yourself: http://linuxfromscratch.org/blfs/view/svn/general/glib2.html

 if  you already have glib wrong version, it must be removed.
 This error message is a